 Something that coaches tend to forget about during tryouts is that they are a coach!
 Although your main task for the day is to evaluate athletes, there might be times when you want to offer a quick word of advice.
 Take these opportunities to develop relationships with athletes and showcase your communication abilities.
 It shows that you care about them, and their athletic development and that they are more than just a number on the tryout screen.

-5) Show that you care
+5) Show compassion

 As a coach, one of the most influential things you can do to a developing athlete is to acknowledge them personally.
 Take the time to give a quick tip during warmups, stop for a chat during a water break, or ask how they are feeling.
 Coaches have an incredible impact on the athletes they coach, so take the time to make sure your impact is positive from the start.
 A positive interaction with a new coach during the tryout process can have a lasting impression on the athlete, whether they make the team or not.